-Controlled Foreign Companies
+Controlled Foreign Corporations

-As of 2019 CFC rules have been introduced, which (further) aim to prevent profit shifting to low taxed jurisdictions.
+As of 2019, Controlled Foreign Corporation (hereinafter: CFC) rules have been introduced, whit the aim of preventing profit shifting to low tax jurisdictions.
 The new CFC ruling ensures that certain 'tainted' income categories of a CFC are included directly in the Dutch tax basis.
 Examples are income in the form of interest, royalties and dividends.

 A corporation qualifies as a CFC if: